12 Plant Kingdom

 Additional Land Plant Adaptations

 As plants adapted to dry land and became independent of the constant presence of water in damp habitats, new organs and structures made their appearance (Fig 8).
 Early land plants did not grow above a few inches off the ground, and on these low mats, they competed for light.
 By evolving a shoot and growing taller, individual plants captured more light.
-Because air offers substantially less support than water, land plants incorporated more rigid molecules in their stems (and later, tree trunks).
+Because air offers substantially less support than water, land plants incorporate more rigid molecules in their stems (and later, tree trunks).
 The evolution of vascular tissue for the distribution of water and solutes was a necessary prerequisite for plants to evolve larger bodies.
 The vascular system contains xylem and phloem tissues.
 Xylem conducts water and minerals taken from the soil up to the shoot; phloem transports food derived from photosynthesis throughout the entire plant.
 The root system that evolved to take up water and minerals also anchored the increasingly taller shoot in the soil.

 Figure 8: Plants have evolved various adaptations to life on land. (a) Early plants grew close to the ground, like this moss, to avoid desiccation. (b) Later plants developed a waxy cuticle to prevent desiccation. (c) To grow taller, like these maple trees, plants had to evolve new structural chemicals to strengthen their stems and vascular systems to transport water and minerals from the soil and nutrients from the leaves. (d) Plants developed physical and chemical defenses to avoid being eaten by animals. (credit a, b: modification of work by Cory Zanker; credit c: modification of work by Christine Cimala; credit d: modification of work by Jo Naylor)

 In land plants, a waxy, waterproof cover called a cuticle coats the aerial parts of the plant: leaves and stems.
-The cuticle also prevents intake of carbon dioxide needed for the synthesis of carbohydrates through photosynthesis.
-Stomata, or pores, that open and close to regulate traffic of gases and water vapor, therefore, appeared in plants as they moved into drier habitats.
+The cuticle also prevents the intake of carbon dioxide needed for the synthesis of carbohydrates through photosynthesis.
+Stomata, or pores, that open and close to regulate the traffic of gases and water vapor, therefore, appeared in plants as they moved into drier habitats.

 Plants cannot avoid predatory animals.
 Instead, they synthesize a large range of poisonous secondary metabolites: complex organic molecules such as alkaloids, whose noxious smells and unpleasant taste deter animals.
 These toxic compounds can cause severe diseases and even death.